 - 1. Select a nebulizer delivery method based on the patient's ability to hold the device and coordinate inhalation and breathing technique - a.
 If using the hand-held delivery, attach the reservoir hose and mouthpiece to opposite ends of the "T" fitting - b.
-If using a mask delivery, use a nebulizer mask or remove the reservoir bag and the oneway valves (flaps) from a non-rebreather mask - 2.
+If using a mask delivery, use a nebulizer mask or remove the reservoir bag and the one-way valves (flaps) from a non-rebreather mask - 2.
 Assemble the medication cup by screwing the top and bottom sections together. - a.
 Most nebulizer medication cups must be kept upright to avoid spilling the medication - 3.
 Inspect the medication - 4.
 Place the medication into the medication cup and attach it to the bottom of the "T" fitting or mask - 5.
 Attach the oxygen tubing to the inlet port of the medication cup.
-Attach the other end to an oxygen source capable for delivering a 6 Ipm flow
+Attach the other end to an oxygen source capable for delivering a 6 lpm flow

 - 1. Provide supplemental oxygen and/or ventilatory assistance as necessary - 2.
 Allow the patient to achieve a position of comfort - 3.
 Explain procedure to the patient: - a.
 Seal lips around the mouthpiece of the hand-held nebulizer or place mask on patient - b.
 Take slow breaths and inhale as deeply as possible - c.
-Hold breath as long as comfortably able, up to 10 seconds - d.
 Continue until the medication is gone and there is no misting